drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/03.products/03.manage-product-structure/docs.md

     category: docs
 ---

-This guide assumes you have created your product attributes, or understan how they are used after reading how to [configure product attributes](../02.configure-product-attributes)
+This guide assumes you have created your product attributes, or understand how they are used after reading how to [configure product attributes](../02.configure-product-attributes)

 !
 Currently you must create the product variation type first, then your product type.
 There is an open issue to streamline and simplify this process: [https://www.drupal.org/node/2911346](https://www.drupal.org/node/2911346)